rackerlabs/technical-blog/content/blog/2020/2020-10-29-announcing-rackspace-government-cloud-expansion-and-partnership-with-vmware-and-dell/index.md

 and virtualization layer.

-Within the U.K., we provide this service through our Public Services Network (PSN) service-provider accredited, secure management platform, RGC Central.
+Within the U.K., we provide this service through our Public Services Network (PSN) service-provider-accredited, secure management platform, *RGC Central**.
 This walled-garden environment ensures complete separation between your solution and the Rackspace corporate network.
 The environment hosts stand-alone, accredited support tools with customers managed as individual tenants within each tool.
 This approach ensures that we secure and separate all sensitive customer data and that customers have support solutions that meet their own security requirements.

-Within the U.S., Rackspace remains a leader in the FedRAMP authorization-enablement space, powering 13 FedRAMP ATOs built on the Rackspace-managed service.
+Within the U.S., Rackspace Technology remains a leader in the FedRAMP authorization-enablement space, powering 15 FedRAMP ATOs built on our managed service.
 We provide 24x7x365 hybrid-cloud management, operational support, and security services as a packaged, on-demand, audited, and pay-as-you-go service.
-Rackspace also handles approximately 80% of the operational and documentation burden of your environment's security and compliance requirements to help you receive a FedRAMP ATO.
+Rackspace Technology also handles approximately 80% of the operational and documentation burden of your environment's security and compliance requirements to help you receive a FedRAMP ATO.

+### Conclusion

+As a result of these enhanced strategic alignments with VMware and Dell, Rackspace Technology is expanding its portfolio with both RPCV and DTCP and bringing that innovation to our government customers.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/fedramp">Learn more about Rackspace FedRAMP services.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/industry/government">Learn more about Rackspace Technology Government Solutions.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.